Updated: Dec 22, 2022

 A catastrophic injury will entirely change the victim’s life, as well as those of the people around them.
 It may cause chronic pain and lifelong disabilities, reducing a person’s quality of life.
-When you carry permanent impediments from a severe injury, even simple everyday tasks can be challenging.
+Even simple everyday tasks can be challenging when you carry permanent impediments from a severe injury.

 Unlike the broad definition of Personal Injury, Catastrophic Injuries are specifically debilitating.
-Victims are unable to function due to their injuries’ seriousness, consequently affecting everything in their lives, on top of struggling with large medical bills.
+Victims cannot function due to their injuries’ seriousness, consequently affecting everything in their lives, and they struggle with large medical bills.

 Defining Catastrophic Injuries